2017 Big Horn Basin Folk Festival

 Big Horn Basin Folk Festival

-The Juried Art Show includes artisans who produce and sell their own work, and which has been recognized as quality in their chosen medium.
+The Invitational Arts Show & Sale includes artisans who produce and sell their own work, and which has been recognized as quality in their chosen medium.
 Last year, our artists ranged from woodworkers and furniture makers to jewelers to mixed media.
-The Call to Artists closes July 30, 2017.

-This is a family-friendly event -- great for grandparents and grandkids -- parents and children -- young adults interested in how artisans take the traditional skills and adapt them to today's modern aesthetics.
+This is a family-friendly event -- great for grandparents and grandkids -- parents and children -- young adults interested in how artisans take https://.pocketoption.in the traditional skills and adapt them to today's modern aesthetics.
 There will be plenty of crafts persons demonstrating their skills, eager to talk about what they do and their own special techniques.
 Many don't sell at shows but simply create for their friends, family or to carry on a skill, so it's a rare opportunity to be able to visit with them and see their work.
 Click on the thumbnail above to find out more about the guilds and what they will be doing.

 Music at the Pavilion